Spinal Cord and Neck Injury Attorneys

 Medical professionals use a standard of “completeness” to determine the severity of spinal cord damage and the subsequent paralysis.
 Patients with incomplete paralysis retain some feeling and function in the affected area, while complete paralysis completely disables movement and sensation.

 Even incomplete paralysis can be a burden for patients recovering from catastrophic injuries after an accident.
-At the Turley Law Firm, our attorneys don’t solely accept extreme injury cases – we want to help no matter how “manageable” your injuries might seem.
+At the Turley Law Firm, our attorneys work for clients with these severe injuries as well as lesser injuries.

 Spinal Cord and Neck Injury Litigation

-Our Dallas attorneys have experience representing clients who suffered damage to the spinal cord and neck.
+Our attorneys have experience representing clients who have suffered damage to the spinal cord and neck.
 Often, these cases are the result of:

 - Car accidents and other motor vehicle collisions